-- (A) methods of discovery may be used in any sequence; and - (B) discovery by one party does not require any other party to delay its discovery.
+(A) methods of discovery may be used in any sequence; and

+(B) discovery by one party does not require any other party to delay its discovery.

 (3) Electronic Delivery.
-Unless otherwise allowed by the Court for good cause shown, all discovery responses and documents produced by a party shall be delivered via an electronic sharing methodology as agreed upon or approved at the initial conference.
+All discovery responses and documents produced by a party shall be delivered but not filed through the electronic filing system unless the chancery court orders otherwise or unless a response or document is incapable of delivery through the electronic filing system.
+If not delivered through the electronic filing system, the response or document must be delivered via an electronic sharing methodology as agreed upon or approved at the initial conference.
 All documents delivered as a means of document production shall contain a bates stamp number on each page, as directed by the chancery court at the initial conference.